 This furnace produces water as a product of combustion.
 Much of this water condenses on the stainless steel tubing of the heat exchanger and in the vent system.
-This water (referred b as condensate) must be drained from the furnace into a household drain.
+This water (referred to as ondensate) must be drained from the furnace into a household drain.
 The following notes should be considered when connecting condensate drain:

 - ??
 The furnace's drain trap must be primed.
 This is easily done by pouring a few cups of water into furnace vent pipe after drain installation is complete. - ??
-A frozen or blocked drain line will cause furnace shutdown and no-heat complaints.
+Field installed drain line from furnace must flow down hill from furnace trap. - ??
+A frozen or blocked drain line will cause furnace shutdown and "no-heat" complaints.
 Protect drain trap and drain tubing from freezing. - ??
 When a condensate pump is used, select a pump designed for furnace condensate.